jacksonpaulp/diabetes_prediction_project/README.md

 docker run -p 8000:8000 diabetes_prediction:latest
 ```

-## Contributing
-- Follow the code structure and conventions
-- Update this README if you add new features
-- Test changes before committing

-## License
-Specify a license in `LICENSE`.
-If none exists, add one before publication.

 ## Contact
 For questions or issues, refer to the repository issue tracker or contact the project owner.